-- carrying out risk evaluation and internal controls - implementing and managing programmes and support services - coordinating and enforcing the different anti-fraud, bribery and corruption measures - managing risk monitoring tools and incidents relating to cases of fraud, bribery or corruption - introducing measures to support, guide, and ensure HI's personnel are capable of dealing with issues relating to fraud, bribery and corruption control within the framework established by the organisation.
+- carrying out risk evaluation and internal controls - implementing and managing programmes and support services - coordinating and enforcing the different anti-fraud, bribery and corruption measures - the management of whistleblowing mechanisms and internal investigations; - managing risk monitoring tools and incidents relating to cases of fraud, bribery or corruption - introducing measures to support, guide, and ensure HI's personnel are capable of dealing with issues relating to fraud, bribery and corruption control within the framework established by the organisation - the procedures for notifying agencies, institutions and donors concerned.

-Validation and dissemination of this policy
+V. Validation and dissemination of this policy

-This version of the anti-fraud, bribery and corruption policy cancels and replaces the version adopted in 2012 and the revised version in 2014.
+This version of the anti-fraud, bribery and corruption policy cancels and replaces the version adopted in 2012 and the revised versions in 2014 and 2019.